Privacy and cookies policy (social networking)

 The section concerning cookies is designed to aid compliance with the Privacy and Electronic Communications (EC Directive) Regulations 2003 (as subsequently amended).
 In this section, the website operator should disclose information about the cookies used on the website, including analytics cookies and third party cookies.
-You will also need to consider how to comply with the consent requirements introduced into the 2003 Regulations in May 2011 and subject to enforcement from May 2012.Ask about this document
+You will also need to consider how to comply with the consent requirements in the Regulations.Ask about this document

 Privacy and cookies policy (social networking) contents

-- Retaining personal information: data retention introduction; personal data retention default rule; personal data retention specific rules; personal data deletion exception.
+- Retaining and deleting personal data: data retention introduction; personal data retention default rule; personal data retention specific rules; personal data retention criteria; personal data deletion exception.

 - Amendments: amendment by publication; check for changes to policy; notification of changes to policy.